DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-wifi/wifi-config.rst

 Access Point Mode (Default - No Configuration Necessary)
 ========================================================

-To use the default |Access Point mode|, you don't have to do anything other than connect an ESP8266 board as described in :doc:`WiFi Setup <../get-started/wifi-setup>`.
+To use the default |Access Point mode|, you don't have to do anything other than connect an ESP8266 board as described in :doc:`WiFi Setup </ex-commandstation/get-started/wifi-setup>`.

 That's it!
 If there is no previously configured network in range, or the WiFi setup in your config.h file is still unconfigured, the default for |EX-CS| is AP mode.
 We find your WiFi board, no matter which of the extra serial ports you attached it to. |EX-CS| then accepts commands from WiFi throttles in either |WiThrottle Protocol| or <DCC++> format.

-To see other configuration options you can set in your config.h file, see :ref:`ex-commandstation/advanced-setup/wifi-config:WiFi Config Options` below.
+To see other configuration options you can set in your config.h file, see `WiFi Config Options`_ below.

 You will need to know: